luca-jt/Leafy/README.md

 - 3D-Audio with sound effects attachable to entities

 ## Usage
-- add the following to your `Cargo.toml` file:
+- Add the following to your `Cargo.toml` file:
 ```
 [dependencies]
 falling_leaf = "0.1.0"
 ```

 ## Examples
-- all examples are located in the `/examples` folder
+- All examples are located in the `/examples` folder
-- clone the repository
+- Clone the repository
-- run them with:
+- Run them with:
 ```sh
 # runs the "3D" example
 cargo run --release --example 3D
 ```

 ## Overview
-- create an app struct that implements the `FallingLeafApp` trait and run the app like this:
+- Create an app struct that implements the `FallingLeafApp` trait and run the app like this:
 ```rs
 use fl_core::engine_builder::EngineAttributes;
 use std::error::Error;